warthog618/modem/at/README.md

 modem := at.New(ioWR)
 ```

-Some modem behaviour can be controlled using optional paramters:
+Some modem behaviour can be controlled using optional parameters:

 ```go
 modem := at.New(ioWR, at.WithTimeout(time.Second))